springernature/vpat/nature.md

 <td>
 The meaning of the content in the pages of Nature.com does not depend on the order of the sections.
 <br><br>
-We use semantically-correct markup to allow assistive technologies to interpret the meaning of content and controls within each section.
+We use semantically-correct markup to allow Assistive Technologies to interpret the meaning of content and controls within each section.
 </td>
 </tr>
 <tr valign="top">